-However, here in the reproductive health world, we’ve learned that even the ability to get pregnant and stay pregnant can be linked to the eating, exercise and lifestyle habits you cultivate before you’re ready to conceive.
+However, here in the reproductive health world, we’ve learned that even the ability to get pregnant and stay pregnant can be linked to the eating, exercise, and lifestyle habits you cultivate before you’re ready to conceive.

 5 Fertility Boosting Facts to Help You Get Pregnant Faster

 There are many generalities about the menstrual cycle; it lasts 28 days; you ovulate on day 13/14; a skipped period here and there is no big deal.
 In fact, the first two are just “averages” that may have nothing to do with YOUR menstrual cycle.
-Rule Number 1 for getting pregnant is making sure the sperm are there when the egg comes down the pike.
-In order to time intercourse correctly, you need to know exactly when you’re ovulating.
+Rule Number 1 for getting pregnant is making sure the sperm is there when the egg comes down the pike.
+To time intercourse correctly, you need to know precisely when you’re ovulating.

-Perhaps this comes as no surprise but women who eat a healthy diet are more likely to ovulate more regularly and conceive faster.
+Perhaps this comes as no surprise, but women who eat a healthy diet are more likely to ovulate more regularly and conceive faster.
 They are also more likely to give birth to healthy babies.
-A healthy diet consists of whole-grains, lean proteins, lots of fruits and veggies and minimal processes carbs or sugars.
-This helps to keep blood sugar levels in the healthy range (higher blood sugar levels/insulin resistance are connected to infertility rates).
+A healthy diet consists of whole grains, lean proteins, lots of fruits and veggies, and minimal processed carbs or sugars.
+This helps keep blood sugar levels in the healthy range (higher blood sugar levels/insulin resistance are connected to infertility rates).
 A healthy diet can also reduce inflammation, another enemy of the reproductive system.

 What’s your body mass index?
 Use The NIH’s Online BMI Calculator to find out.
 Study after study has proven that BMI matters when it comes to both male and female fertility.
 Obesity is linked to low sperm count and other male infertility factors, irregular ovulation,, and other medical conditions that inhibit your ability to get pregnant.
 We understand that every body is different, and only a minor percentage of the population is made to be skinny-minnies.
 However, a healthy diet and regular exercise are almost always enough to keep you at your body’s comfortable and healthy weight.

-- Stress really does affect fertility.
-For years the anecdotal evidence pointed to the fact that mental stress played a role in fertility rates.
-Only recently, however, has that anecdotal evidence become true fact via scientific evidence.
-Studies in the past few years have shown that women with higher levels of stress hormones in their saliva are 29% less likely to conceive the first month, and take longer to conceive than their non-stressed counterparts.
-Stress also activates the bodies inflammatory response, which is another stressor for the reproductive tract (high stress is associated with missed periods, for example).
+For years anecdotal evidence pointed out that mental stress played a role in fertility rates.
+Only recently, however, has that anecdotal evidence become fact via scientific evidence.
+Studies in the past few years have shown that women with higher levels of stress hormones in their saliva are 29% less likely to conceive the first month and take longer to conceive than their non-stressed counterparts.
+Stress also activates the body’s inflammatory response, which is another stressor for the reproductive tract (high stress is associated with missed periods, for example).
 Learning to manage stress levels via yoga, breathing, visualizations, learning to say no, acupuncture, taking walks – or whatever works for you – is one of the best things you can do for fertility health as well as your overall well-being.
-Believe us when we say that learning to manage stress is a skill that will come in very handy once you do become a parent…
+Believe us when we say that learning to manage stress is a skill that will come in very handy once you become a parent.